LF2L/lf2l.github.io/collections/_green-fablab/en/stages/smart-collector.md

 [See our paper in this link](/green-fablab/review-recycling/)

 Thus, the context of this internship project is placed in the **Recovery (I)** phase.
-The development of local closed loops for DRAM is a major goal for sustainable furniture co-creation  integring a DIT approach as driver.
+The development of local closed loops for DRAM is a major goal for sustainable furniture co-creation considering a DIT approach as key driver.

 ## Industrial Ecology